riqza-maryam/instagram-data-scrapper/README.md

 The scraper uses dynamic field validation with fallback parsing logic to adapt to platform UI shifts and internal schema updates without breaking the scraping pipeline.

 **Does this use Instagram Graph API or Private APIs?**<br>
-This project uses public mobile API endpoint logic and Graph API protocol wrappers[cite: 1] to capture public contact signals, bios, and follower stats without typical Graph API access restrictions.
+This project uses public mobile API endpoint logic and Graph API protocol wrappers to capture public contact signals, bios, and follower stats without typical Graph API access restrictions.